elixir-europe/rdmkit/pages/about/editorial_board.md

 * List of the RDMkit sections that you are most interested in (or feel are missing).

 Please, send your application to rdm-editors@elixir-europe.org.

+## Past editorial board members

+In this section we would like to thank contributions of our past editorial members.

+{% include contributor-tiles-all.html custom="Mijke Jetten, Niclas Jareborg" %}